 Ordnance Survey's MiniScale is a small-scale product designed for use within desktop graphic applications, providing geographic context for the whole of Great Britain.
 MiniScale shows the major boundaries, lines of communication, settlements and physical features of Great Britain.
-MiniScale is created using desktop publishing software so it can be customised and converted into a wide variety of graphic formats.
-Alternatively, it can also be used within a geographical information system (GIS).
+MiniScale is a vector graphic created using desktop publishing software so it can be customised and converted into a wide variety of graphic formats.
+Alternatively, the raster version can also be used within a geographical information system (GIS) as a backdrop.